roger-zhe-li/wsdm21-mainstream/README.md

 We provide three processed datasets: Amazon Instant Video, Amazon Digital Music and BeerAdvocate.
 The BeerAdvocate dataset keeps users with at least 5 interactions, and sample 25% users in the original dataset.

 ## License
-This work is licensed under a Creative Commons Attribution International 4.0 License [https://creativecommons.org/licenses/by/4.0/].
+* The paper is licensed under a [Creative Commons Attribution International 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+* Databases and their contents are distributed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+* Software is distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT).